sveinbjornt/Platypus/README.md

 Platypus makes it easy to share scripts and programs with those unfamiliar with the command line interface.
 Native user-friendly applications can be created with a few clicks.
-It is very easy to create installers, maintenance applications, login items, status menu items, launchers, automations and droplets using Platypus.
+It is very easy to create installers, administrative applications, login items, status menu items, launchers, automations and droplets using Platypus.

 ## Documentation